 For the hazard ratios, the results are similar to the results of the $p$-values.
 The highest accuracy was observed for the simulation based on the case resampling.
-While showing slight differences from the reported values, the second best performing simulation model is the simulation based on the kernel density estimation.
+While showing slight differences from the reported values, the second best-performing simulation model is the simulation based on kernel density estimation.
 For this method, the values vary less but the median hazard ratios show higher differences from the reported hazard ratios as for the case resampling.
-Just as with the $p$-values, the simulation based on the conditional bootstrap and the parametric distributions perform worse than the other two models.
+Just as with the $p$-values, the simulations based on the conditional bootstrap and the parametric distributions perform worse than the other two models.

-Overall, regarding the results for the $p$-values and the hazard ratios, it can be concluded that the simulation based on the kernel density estimation performs best.
+Overall, regarding the results for the $p$-values and the hazard ratios, it can be concluded that the simulation based on kernel density estimation performs best.
 More accurate values with a higher variability can be observed for the case resampling.
 If the runtime of the different simulation models is taken into account as well, the case resampling performs better than the kernel density estimation.
 For the simulation based on parametric distributions, the results vary a lot between the different studies.
-This indicates that most real-world data do not follow one of the specific distributions considered here.
+This indicates that most real world data do not follow one of the specific distributions considered here.

 The results of the simulation study are summarized in Table \ref{tab:sum_results}.